 Unfortunately this thing is a horrible mashup in openscad of an stl I exported of http://www.thingiverse.com/thing:5166 with various sections commented out, and http://www.thingiverse.com/thing:16990 (pb-Base.stl).
 If I had any real cad skill this seems like something that would be easily done via .dxf

-Printrbot alternate Y axis. by ColonelPannick is licensed under the Attribution - Non-Commercial - Share Alike license.
+Printrbot alternate Y axis. by ColonelPannick is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure ColonelPannick would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ColonelPannick would love to see what you've printed.
+Please document your print and share a Make with the community.